Why, When and How to Use L1 in the Classroom

 3. To build rapport

 Showing students that you've made the effort to learn their language never fails to build rapport.
 It shows that you care about their language and their culture.
-It shows that you're also a language learner and can empathize with their language learning journey, that you know the struggles they're going through.
+It shows that you're also a language learner and can empathise with their language learning journey, that you know the struggles they're going through.

 Especially at the beginning of a course (but be careful not to overuse L1 or rely too much on it).